mathesar-foundation/mathesar-wiki/docs/index.md

 # Mathesar Wiki

+## Overview
-This wiki is a knowledge base for **people who are helping build [Mathesar](https://mathesar.org)**, a straightforward open source tool that provides a spreadsheet-like interface to a PostgreSQL database.

-We use the wiki to document technical specs, designs, meeting notes, roles, responsibilities, and other workflow-related information.
+This wiki is a knowledge base for **people who are helping build [Mathesar](https://mathesar.org)**.
+We use it to document technical specs, designs, meeting notes, roles, responsibilities, and other workflow-related information.

+## Editing

 Anyone can propose edits to this wiki by making a PR against the [wiki repository](https://github.com/centerofci/mathesar-wiki/).